sagemath/sagewiki_to_gh-2022-10-10/days48.md

 ||<rowstyle="background-color: #E0E0FF;"> Friday     || June 21     || || ||
 ||  4:00 PM || Status Reports                        ||                       ||  ||
 || || || ||  ||

-== Mailing List ==

-Mailing list for the workshop is [[https://groups.google.com/forum/#!forum/sagedays48|Sage Days 48]].
-Please add yourself to this list when available.
-This will be the primary vehicle for preliminary announcements, and last-minute changes during the week.

 == UW Campus Wireless ==